 Foreign Language: Most of you have met the NC State requirement for foreign language proficiency in high school.
 The requirement is two years of a foreign language with a C or better average in high school.
 If you have not met this, you will need to complete through the second semester (usually FL* 102 where *=S for Spanish, *=F for French, etc.) at NC State.
 If you want to continue your foreign language from high school, wait until orientation to sign up.
 You can take a placement test to see what course you place into.

-Honors and Scholars Courses: If you have been invited to join the Honors or Scholars Program, or both, I strongly urge you to do this!
-If you were not invited to join one of these, both of them accept applications from students.
+Honors Courses: If you have been invited to join the Honors Program, I strongly urge you to do this!
+If you were not invited to join, they accept applications from students.
 I urge you to consider doing this, also.
-For more information, please visit the University Honors and University Scholars Programs website.
+For more information, please visit the University Honors Program website.

 Credit for AP, IB, and Community College Courses